A memoir of exile and rebellion—

 Great-Grandfather Vashchenko stitched his

-now-forbidden Bible into the inner lining of his coat
+now-forbidden Bible into the inner lining of his coat,

-over his heart and went to the frontlines.
+over his heart, and went to the frontlines.

-defeated the Nazis.
+the Nazis.

 covering his heart.